-To keep jeans looking good, you’ll need to launder your denim carefully to keep the look you love.
+To keep jeans looking good, you will need to launder your denim carefully to keep the look you love.

 Dark wash jeans should be washed separately the first time, and in a laundry detergent designed to keep their dark colors safe and intact.
 The dye in most jeans transfers readily during the laundry cycle, so it’s important to bathe them all by themselves.